4hands2cats/UnityDebugToolkitDocumentation/docs/customization/staticCommands.md

 ```

 > There is no support yet for non-static methods but its doable.
 If you feel like you are needing those, just contact us on the discord.

+> If you are wondering how it works behind the scene don't hesitate to contact us :D